Research the EU AI Act

 • Transparency to deployers (Art.
 13) and human oversight (Art.
 14)

 • Conformity assessment (Art.
-43) and EU declaration of conformity before market placement
+43) before market placement

 Deadline